rifat328/Dice-Game-Challenge/README.md

 # Dice-Game-Challenge 🎲

 A simple dice game where the player with the higher roll wins!
-Refresh the browser to play again.
+Just click on the "roll" button to play again.

 ## Features